fsec404/fsec404.github.io/_posts/2019-09-15-Shanon-entropy.md

 ![main-graph](../../assets/images/entropy/4.png)

 We can very clearly distinguish the compressed region by looking at the region with the high entropy.
 This is because the file `main-test` has contents in the order `sample-text | compressed-text | sample-text`.
-Since the compressed text is in between the file, the region in middle has a much higher entropy when compared to the rest.
+Since the compressed text is in between the file, the region in the middle has a much higher entropy when compared to the rest.

-To test your own files, you can use the whole from my github [page][page].
+To test your files, you can get the entire code from my github [page][page].

 # Applications
 Most malware, to avoid AV detection, encrypt most of their code with just the unpacker left alone so that it can, during run time, decrypt the file and load it.
 By calculating the region based entropy and comparing it with existing samples, we can quickly classify malware.
-This is the basis for [SARVAM][sarvam] which is a fast malware classifier.
+This is the basis for [SARVAM][sarvam], which is a fast malware classifier.

 That's it for this post.
 Please let me know what you think.